hensep/DevOps-With-Docker/1.15/README.md

 The repository includes a Dockerfile that you can run with Docker

 # Command to run the Dockerfile
-docker build . -t hello-world-project && docker run hello-world project
+docker build . -t hello-world-project && docker run hello-world-project